tst5381/godot-ecs/README.md

 var filter = EcsFilter.new().with(Component.BURNING).without(Component.SPEED).set_target(world)
 ```

-Be sure to dispose a filter when it's no longer needed (for the sake of memory and performance.)
+Dispose a filter when it is no longer needed (for the sake of memory and performance.)
 ```
 # this removes filter from the world, so it can be freed safely.
 filter.reset()